Soldermag

 This guide is how to buy a mini PC that stays fast after the honeymoon.

-SolderMag Take: mini PCs aren’t about peak speed—they’re about staying sane
+SolderMag Take: the best mini PCs aren’t about peak speed. they’re about staying sane

 A desktop you hate is usually one of three things: loud, flaky, or annoyingly limited.